SDFIdk/vanda_hydrometry_event_consumer/README.md

 The property "dk.dataforsyningen.vanda_hydrometry_event_consumer.loggingEvents" in application.properties can be set to "all" so that all events are logged or to "processed" so only the processed events are logged.

+Running statistics are displayed and logged with level INFO when events are received but with a minimum period define by "dk.dataforsyningen.vanda_hydrometry_event_consumer.reportPeriodSec" in application.properties.
+If the time between events is greater the statistic reporting period can be longer.

 ## Usage

 This section shows the operations and parameters that can be used with the application.
 In order to run the application from the command line (console) use this command: